-The RED guide (19 May 2017) aims to help with the common application of the RED.
-It has no weight in law, but will deal with a number of practical issues that will be of interest to manufacturers and other stakeholders.
+The RED guide aims to help with the common application of the RED.
+It has no weight in law but deals with practical issues that are of interest to manufacturers and other stakeholders.
 The guide will be continuously updated, following the discussions and the opinion of the TCAM.

 Radio equipment directive FAQ: relates to the transition between the R&TTED and the RED.